brownphotographic/BrightTable/README.md

 - As they say, backup backup backup!

 - I may or may not address bugs reported by the community.
 I have a full time job and this is very much a side project in my spare time.
 I don't have the time to deep dive bugs encountered because of differences in your setup.
 Sorry.

 - Features are the enemy of quality!
 In the interest of keeping it simple I am unlikely to respond to new feature requests.
 You are welcome to submit a pull request with a bug fix, or a feature request that you are willing to implement yourself.
 However I want to keep this application primarily a simple, quality-focused tool with a user experience that is easy to use and understand.
 I therefore may reject pull requests for new features if I don't feel they fit the project's goals.

-- That said you are welcome to fork the code!
+- This all said, you are welcome to fork the code!
 Add your own features to it, repackage it, do something completely different.
 Consider this a concept and take it in the direction you want it to go.

 ## System Requirements